aastorg2/Precis/README.md

 ## Design Decisions To Be Made:
 1. ***Learners/feature_synthesis.py***: ```GenerateDerivedFeatures``` generates a list of tuples of Z3 values now, need to make it return a list of feature vectors.

+2. *** Make a base Scorer class that can extended***: the scorer base class can be extended by classes such as EntropyScore, MaxConjunctScore

 ## BUG List (fixed):
 1. ***Data/feature_vector.py***: Why ```range(len(values) - 1)``` before?